 Calendula oil for eczema

 Although there’s no research to support it, some people use calendula oil to treat eczema.
-However, a 2004 study found it can help relieve pain from dermatitis in people receiving radiation for breast cancer.
+However, one study found it can help relieve pain from dermatitis in people receiving radiation for breast cancer.

 Calendula oil for diaper rash

 Calendula oil might help soothe diaper rash.
-A small 2012 study found that while an aloe vera cream was effective in treating diaper rash, a calendula ointment was significantly more beneficial.
+A small study in 2012 found that while an aloe vera cream was effective in treating diaper rash, a calendula ointment was significantly more beneficial.
 However, this research is preliminary.

 To relieve diaper rash, you can try applying a small amount of calendula oil on its own or mixed with aloe vera on the affected area a few times per day.